Child sitting in elementary school classroom, smiling

 Career and Technology Foundations (CTF)

-Geared toward students from Grades 5 to Grade 9, CTF is an optional program that examines career possibilities and occupational areas.
-It allows students to explore their passions, interests and skills.
+CTF is an optional program for students from Grades 5 to 9 that examines career possibilities and occupational areas, allowing students to explore their passions, interests and skills.

 Career and Technology Studies (CTS)